1. Introduction

 - Anonymised data may be kept without a specific retention limit.

-- The company regularly reviews the necessity of retaining personal data and securely disposes of any data deemed no longer necessary.
+- The Company regularly reviews the necessity of retaining personal data and securely disposes of any data deemed no longer necessary or for which the legal retention period has expired.

 7. Disclosure of Personal Information & Use of Third-Party Services

-The company works with third-party service providers to deliver its services, and personal data may be shared in accordance with applicable laws and contracts.
+The Company works with reliable third-party service providers to deliver its services, and personal data may be shared in accordance with applicable laws and contractual obligations.

-- Personal data is only disclosed to third parties to the minimum extent necessary for service delivery.
-All vendors and partners are contractually obligated to implement adequate data protection safeguards.
+- Minimum Disclosure: Personal data is disclosed to third parties only to the minimum extent necessary for service delivery.
+All vendors and partners are contractually obligated to implement adequate technical and organisational data protection safeguards.

-- When changes are made to third-party service providers, the company will provide advance notice and update this privacy policy accordingly.
+- Notification of Changes: When significant changes are made to third-party service providers, the Company will provide advance notice and update this Privacy Policy accordingly.

 8. Disclosure of Personal Data and In-Platform Information Sharing

-The company does not share personal data externally without prior user consent, except where required by law or in response to legitimate requests by public authorities.
+- Prior Consent & Legal Exceptions: The Company does not share personal data externally without prior user consent, except where required by law or in response to legitimate requests by public authorities (e.g., courts, investigative authorities, or administrative orders).

-For convenience and improved user experience, optional information provided by users may be made visible within the service.
-Users are encouraged to verify any such disclosure beforehand.
+- Optional Information Visibility: For convenience and improved user experience, optional information provided by users (such as profile details or preferences) may be made visible within the service.
+Users are encouraged to verify and manage any such disclosure through their account settings beforehand.

-Due to the nature of the service, certain personal data may be shared between parties involved in a transaction at the time of booking.
+- In-Platform Information Sharing: Due to the nature of the Service, certain personal data is shared between the parties involved in a transaction at the time of booking to ensure smooth service delivery.

 Management of third-party data sharing and processing